Queen Margaret University2015 League Table Ranking 80

 - In 2013, QMU was awarded and retained the HR Excellence in Research Award in support of the career development of researchers.

-- QMU specialist research centres include the Clinical Audiology, Speech and Language (CASL) Research Centre; Centre for Dialogue; the Institute for International Health and Development; the International Centre for the Study of Planned Events.
+- QMU specialist research centres include the Clinical Audiiology, Speech and Language (CASL) Research Centre; Centre for Dialogue; the Institute for International Health and Development; the International Centre for the Study of Planned Events.

 - Within these flagship areas, the University provides highly relevant professional education and research that informs policy and practice in health, performing arts, media and social science, and business, enterprise and management.